McKrumpin/FoS-Project2/Phases/info_investigate.md

 # Investigation

-To begin ICC cases require a referral from one of three parties:
+ICC cases begin with a **referral**, which can come from one of three sources:

+### Referral Mechanisms

-UN Security Council Referral - A UN Security Council referral requires the UN Security Council to hold a successful vote to grant jurisdiction to the ICC.
-This is often beneficial in cases where ...MORE HERE...
+- **UN Security Council Referral**
+  Requires a successful vote by the UN Security Council to grant the ICC jurisdiction.
+This is often used when alleged crimes occur in non-member states or involve global security.
+Examples include referrals related to Libya and Sudan.
-State-Party Referral - A State-Party referral occurs when one or more states that has ratified the Rome Statute requests for an ICC investigation into a topic they believe will pass a preliminary examination.
-There is an uncommon form of a State-Party referral where a non-member state can refer itself and relinquish jurisdiction to the ICC.
-Prosecutor’s Proprio Motu Initiative - A Prosecutor's Proprio Motu Iniative is where an ICC Prosecutor believe a case is of sufficient gravity to where the ICC should iniate a case on its own.
-This method of referral requires more approval from a panel of 3 pre-trial judges than the other methods.

-Once the referral has been received, the Office of the prosecutor performs a preliminary examination.
-The preliminary examination includes:
-Jurisdiction Analysis - A core part of the preliminary examination is ensuring that the ICC has jurisdictional authority over the case.
-The ICC jurisdiction requires the criminal acts to have occured in the territory of a member state, or be committed by a member state.
-A recommendation from the UN Security Council automatically satisfies the ICC's jurisdictional requirement.
-Admissibility Check - The ICC only provides rulings on cases of crimes against humanity, genocide, and acts of aggression.
-Interests of Justice - The ICC must also analyze whether their involvement in a case would be beneficial to the victims of the accused.

-If the preliminary evaluation finds these three metrics sufficient the ICC opens a case and begins their investigation with the goal of collecting evidence, identifying suspects and potential charges, and requesting arrest warrants.

-Roles:
-    Referrer - needs to determine which party is most likely to submit a referral for the case ICC Prosecutor 1 - Performs the jurisdictional analysis for the preliminary evaluation ICC Prosecutor 2 - Performs the admissibility check for the preliminary evaluation ICC Prosecutor 3 - Performs the Interests of Justice check for the preliminary evaluation ICC Pre-Trial Judge - for Prosecutor’s Proprio Motu Initiative and issuance of arrest warrants ICC Investigator 1 - Gathers evidence for the prosecution ICC Investigator 2 - Gathers evidence for the prosecution
+- **State Party Referral**
+  A State Party to the Rome Statute may refer a situation to the ICC if it believes crimes under the Court’s jurisdiction have occurred.
+Uniquely, a non-member state may also self-refer by accepting the ICC’s jurisdiction under Article 12(3).
+This mechanism has been used in cases like Uganda and the Democratic Republic of Congo.

+- **Prosecutor’s *Proprio Motu* Initiative**
+  Allows the ICC Prosecutor to initiate an investigation without a referral, based on independently gathered information.
+However, this route requires authorization from a **Pre-Trial Chamber of three judges**, making it procedurally more demanding.

+---

+### Preliminary Examination

+After a referral is received, the **Office of the Prosecutor (OTP)** conducts a **preliminary examination** to assess whether a full investigation is warranted.
+This includes three key tests:

+- **Jurisdiction Analysis**
+  Determines whether the ICC has territorial or personal jurisdiction.
+The Court may proceed if:
+  - The crimes occurred on the territory of a State Party; or
+  - The accused is a national of a State Party; or
+  - The situation is referred by the UN Security Council.

+- **Admissibility Check**
+  Assesses:
+  - **Gravity**: Are the crimes serious enough (e.g. genocide, crimes against humanity, war crimes)?
+  - **Complementarity**: Are national jurisdictions unwilling or unable to investigate?

+- **Interests of Justice**
+  Evaluates whether opening an investigation serves the interests of victims and affected communities.
+This includes assessing reconciliation efforts and potential harm caused by prosecutorial action.

+If all three criteria are satisfied, the OTP may formally open a case, triggering the **investigation phase**.

+---

+### Investigation Phase

+The investigation seeks to:
+- Collect and preserve evidence
+- Identify suspects and their roles
+- Develop potential charges
+- Request arrest warrants from the Pre-Trial Chamber

+---

+### Roles in the Simulation

+- **Referrer**
+  Chooses which referral mechanism best fits the case context.

+- **ICC Prosecutor 1**
+  Conducts the **jurisdictional analysis**.

+- **ICC Prosecutor 2**
+  Conducts the **admissibility check**.

+- **ICC Prosecutor 3**
+  Conducts the **interests of justice** review.

+- **ICC Pre-Trial Judge**
+  Reviews requests for arrest warrants and approves *Proprio Motu* investigations.

+- **ICC Investigator 1 & 2**
+  Work to gather and organize evidence that supports potential charges.